Whatever Happened to the Effie M. Morrissey

 In 1982, after a number of years of planning and major repairs, the Ernestina returned to the United States as a gift of the Cape Verde government, with the stipulation that it be used for educational and cultural purposes.
 Under the jurisdiction of the Massachusetts Schooner Ernestina Commission, it has been operated since 1983 as a training ship.

-The Centre for Newfoundland Studies Archives contains only a small portion of the records of the Effie M. Morrissey, specifically the engineer's logs for the period 1942-43, when the vessel was in the service of the United States government.
+Archives and Special Collections contains only a small portion of the records of the Effie M. Morrissey, specifically the engineer's logs for the period 1942-43, when the vessel was in the service of the United States government.
 These logs, compiled by engineers Leonard A. Gushue and George G. Pomeroy, give a very comprehensive account of the vessel's engine room operations, speed, distance covered, weather and other conditions.
 There are a few related documents: manifests, tally sheets, invoices, schematics.
 These records provide a brief, but interesting, glimpse of the workings of the engine room on a ship originally built and operated as a sailing vessel.
 They were presented to the Centre for Newfoundland Studies by Rupert W. Bartlett, nephew of Capt.
 Bob Bartlett, in the 1970s.